Program Requirements

 For PhD students, the defence is arranged by FGS and an External Examiner from outside Dalhousie University will be invited to serve on the Examination Committee.
 The External Examiner is selected by the student, supervisor and Supervisory Committee and recommended to FGS for final approval.
 There are deadlines for submission of the thesis (prior to defense) to FGS so that it can be sent to the External Examiner.
 If you want to convocate in May this deadline is early to mid-February.
 For the October convocation, the deadline is early to mid-July.
 The date and place of the PhD defense is arranged by FGS and the defense will be chaired by an FGS appointee.

 Thesis Deadlines: Please note that there are deadlines by which a completed (after defense, with all required corrections made) thesis must be submitted to FGS in order for a student to convocate in May or October.
 For May convocation, the thesis must be submitted to FGS early in April.
-For October convocation, the thesis must be submitted to FGS early in September.
+For October convocation, the thesis must be submitted to FGS late in August.

 Thesis Formatting: The format of both MSc and PhD theses must follow the thesis format guidelines by FGS.